Sunlight: Full sun to partial shade

 Spacing: 18 to 24 inches apart, 2 to 3 feet between rows

 A member of the daisy family, French tarragon (Artemisia dracunculus) is the classic herb to accompany fish and poultry dishes.
 The long, narrow leaves borne on upright stalks are a shiny green.
 Greenish or gray flowers may bloom in the fall.
-Aromatic plants grow 1-2 feet tall and tend to sprawl out later in the season.
-Perennial.
+These aromatic perennial plants grow 1-2 feet tall and tend to sprawl out later in the season.

-Note: Tarragon reportedly aids in digestion and when made as a tonic is said to soothe rheumatism, arthritis and toothaches.
+Fun Fact: Tarragon reportedly aids in digestion, and when made as a tonic is said to soothe rheumatism, arthritis and toothaches.

-French tarragon requires full sun to partial shade and rich, well drained soil.
+French tarragon requires full sun to partial shade and rich, well-drained soil.
 The plant often fails due to soil that is too wet or too acidic.
 It can be grown outside in gardens or in containers with good drainage in the greenhouse or on a windowsill.
-Learn about container gardening here.
+Learn all about container gardening here.